WebOrigami/docs/src/eg/intro.md

 ---
-title: Quick Hands-On Intro to eg
+title: Hands-On Intro to eg
 ---

 The `eg` command line app is a multi-purpose tool that: